jhpyle/docassemble/_docs/playground.md

 ### Inserting names into the editor

-You can also insert names into the text editor by clicking the button for the name in the list in the [Variables, etc.] area of the Playground.
+You can also insert names into the text editor by clicking the button for the name in the list in the [Variables] area of the Playground.

 When you are using the text editor, you can start typing a name and